yk-liu/yk-liu.github.io/_posts/2018-11-23-Introduction-to-Cohomology/2018-11-23-Introduction-to-Cohomology.md

 # Body and Boundary

-The cohomology is a relationship defined on forms
+The cohomology is a relationship defined on forms.
+We will find how to define  chains, boundaries and cycles on differential forms.

 ## The celebrated $\d$